OshadhaPathirana/OshadhaPathirana/README.md

   <img src="Images/8.jpg" style="width: 10%; height: auto;"/>
 </div>

 🧠 This project dives deep into microarchitecture, with an 8-bit bus width, support for both 4-bit and 8-bit instructions, and 128 bits of RAM.
 The control unit and micro-ops programming are underway, and once done, everything will be mounted to a backboard.
-I have been working on my CPU project for about a month now.
-I managed to troubleshoot most of the PCBs and even tested them after integration.

-Here, the CPU is adding one number (register A) to another number (register B) in a continuous loop.
-I still use a set of wires to do the CU part manually.
-First, I have to select the correct circuit of the ALU to do the addition.
-And load two numbers into the registers by fetching them from the RAM.
-Then, I setup the program counter to do a never-ending loop.

-I have learned a lot during this phase of the project and still have many things to learn in this CPU build journey.

 🔗 [8-Bit CPU with CD40181 ALU on PCBs](https://github.com/OshadhaPathirana/8-Bit-CPU-with-CD40181-ALU-on-PCBs)

 ---

 ### 3️⃣ **Transitioning to DE10-Lite FPGA: A Flexible Custom Nios II CPU Implementation**

-This project showcases the evolution of my custom CPU design, moving from a PCB-based implementation to the DE10-Lite FPGA, leveraging Hardware Descriptive Languages (HDLs) for enhanced flexibility and scalability.

 <div style="display: flex; justify-content: space-between;">
   <img src="Images/9.jpg" style="width: 20%; height: auto;"/>